Harrand/MDL/README.md

 ### Prerequisites

 C++17 only.
 The binaries provided are compiled with MinGW-W64 x86_64 g++ v7.1.0-posix-seh-rt_v5-rev2, so if you're not using a toolchain similar to this, you may need to consider compiling it yourself.
-A batch file (qcpl.bat) is provided to do this for you.
+A batch file (cpl.bat) is provided to do this for you.
 If you're on a unix system, don't worry compilation is trivial (Just interpret the batch file yourself).

 ## Deployment